Hilton, Inverness: Schools

 There are two primary schools, Hilton and Cauldeen.
 After pupils finish their 7th year of education they mostly go to the Inverness Royal Academy, although they have the option of attending other schools, at the discretion of the local authority's Education Department.

 Services in the area

-In Hilton there are three local shops, a bar/restaurant, a hairdressers', a nail bar, a butchers', 2 churches, a chip shop, a pharmacy, a Domino’s and 2 cafes.
+In Hilton there are three local shops, a bar/restaurant, a hairdresser, a nail bar, a butcher, two churches, a chip shop, a pharmacy, a Dominos and two cafes.